 To get even closer to the nature around him and to be able to work in peace, the composer had a hut built in a meadow on the edge of the lake.
 That hut, or “Komponierhäuschen” as it is known in German, is still standing today and has become a point of attraction for Mahler lovers all over the world.

 This documentary journey by Jason Starr into the music of Gustav Mahler´s Second Symphony was also shot in Steinbach am Attersee.
-The DVD includes interviews of a generous number of outstanding scholars, musicians and orchestras and the narration by Thomas Hampson.
+The DVD includes interviews of numerous outstanding scholars, musicians and orchestras and is narrated by Thomas Hampson.